ExpressionEngine/ExpressionEngine-User-Guide/source/cp/tools/communicate.rst

 ~~~~~~~~~~~~~~~~~~~~

 You may select one or more of your existing mailing lists as recipients
 for the email.
-See the `Mailing
-List <../../modules/mailinglist/index.html>`_ section of the Modules
+See the :doc:`/modules/mailinglist/index` section of the
-area for more information on mailing lists.
-Mailing list emails are sent
+Modules area for more information on mailing lists.
+Mailing list emails
-as regular recipients.
+are sent as regular recipients.

 Send to Member Groups
 ~~~~~~~~~~~~~~~~~~~~~